i3bdul3ziz/HW_W02_D03_DOM/README.md

   - Create an `h1` with the text of "My Book List", and put it inside `div.favoriteBooks`
   - Iterate through the array of books.
   - For each book, create a `p` tag with the book title and author (e.g. "The Most Human Human, by Brian Christian").
 Append it to the page
+  - On click : remove the `p` tag with the book's title and author .
 _________________________